discordjs/guide/guide/creating-your-bot/creating-commands.md

 ### Command deployment script

 Create a `deploy-commands.js` file in your project directory.
 This file will be used to register and update the slash commands for your bot application.

+Since commands only need to be registered once, and updated when the definition (description, options etc) is changed, it's not necessary to connect a whole client to the gateway or do this on every `ready` event.
+As such, a standalone script using the lighter REST manager is preferred.

 You'll need to install [`@discordjs/rest`](https://github.com/discordjs/discord.js/tree/main/packages/rest).